-From the interviews and the tour of the department buildings, the committee gained the impression that all necessary teaching and learning resources are in place.
-While not all faculty positions have yet been filled due to an ongoing recruitment process, the EEC met with staff already recruited and currently teaching in the Medicine B.Sc. programme of the Frankfurt Branch, who will also contribute to the new Cancer Biology M.Sc. programme.
+From the interviews and the tour of the department buildings, the EEC gained the impression that all necessary teaching and learning resources are in place.
+While not all faculty positions have yet been filled due to an ongoing recruitment process, the EEC met with staff already recruited and currently teaching in the Medicine B.Sc. programme, who will also contribute to the new Biomedical Sciences B.Sc. programme.

-One of the strengths of the B.Sc.
-Medicine programme at the Frankfurt Branch and the B.Sc.
-Biomedical Sciences and M.Sc.
-Cancer Biology programme at the Nicosia main campus is the advantageous ratio of students versus staff that ensures an intense contact between them and small group sizes.
-It is expected that this will be similar in the new M.Sc.
-Cancer Biology programme at the Frankfurt Branch.
+One of the strengths of the Medicine programme, and the Biomedical Sciences B.Sc. programme in the Nicosia main campus, is the advantageous ratio of students versus staff that ensures an intense contact between them and small group sizes.
+It is expected that this will be similar in the new Biomedical Sciences B.Sc. programme offered at the Frankfurt main campus.